Medical Assistant vs. Certified Nursing Assistant (CNA): What’s the Difference?

 However, if you want to build a career in healthcare administration, becoming a medical assistant is a great first step.
 Medical assistant jobs tend to pay more, but CNA training programs are often shorter.

-Both medical assistants and CNAs have the option of returning to school to further their education.
+Plus, both medical assistants and CNAs have the option of returning to school to further their education.

 Frequently Asked Questions About Medical Assistants vs. CNAs